Dazzle Ships (album): Background

 Dazzle-ships in Drydock at Liverpool (1919), the source of the album's name.

 In the year following the release of commercially successful predecessor Architecture & Morality (1981), co-founder and keyboardist Paul Humphreys had married, and he and singer Andy McCluskey were growing apart.
 The pair had never expected the success they had achieved, and elected to retire OMD, having purchased their first cars and homes in Wirral.
 McCluskey said, "After two solid years of work... we had written our final epitaph – ["Maid of Orleans" B-side] "Of All the Things We've Made" – and didn't think we'd ever work together again.
 And all of a sudden, we were quite rich."
 However, Humphreys and McCluskey – who had delivered only three of their seven contracted albums for Dindisc – felt a debt to their fanbase, and began discussing new musical ideas.

 Virgin Records, who had assumed OMD's contract following the collapse of independent subsidiary Dindisc, attempted to influence the sound of the album.
 Humphreys told how the label tried to sway the band towards duplicating Architecture & Morality, while assuring them they would become "the next Genesis"; this compelled the group to change musical direction.
 OMD were daunted by the pressure of matching the success of their previous release, and early sessions were not fruitful.
 Seeking refuge in their radio experiments of old, Humphreys and McCluskey came up with the sound collages "Dazzle Ships" and "Radio Prague".
 Paradoxically, in light of the eventual critical reaction to Dazzle Ships, the more experimental direction taken on the record was partly a response to muted reviews of Architecture & Morality, which "forced [OMD] into new areas".

 At the band's Gramophone Suite studio in Liverpool, they reshuffled their inventory of instruments, introducing the E-mu Emulator.
-Experiencing writer's block, Humphreys and McCluskey moved to California for six weeks to live with the parents of Humphreys' wife.
+Pursuing musical inspiration, Humphreys and McCluskey moved to California for six weeks to live with the parents of Humphreys' wife.
 Upon returning to Liverpool, however, the pair had failed to produce any substantial ideas for the album.
 They elected to exhume "Of All the Things We've Made" for inclusion, feeling it had been squandered as a B-side, and resurrected "Radio Waves", a holdover from OMD precursor group the Id (this track was considered as a single).
 "The Romance of the Telescope (Unfinished)", which had appeared as a B-side to 1981's "Joan of Arc", was remixed and the "unfinished" caveat removed.
 Instrumentalists Martin Cooper and Malcolm Holmes grew dejected by the largely unproductive recording sessions, with Holmes stating, "This was the first time that OMD had reached a major stumbling block."